-In 2011, Amina created the Empowering Women with Disability (EWD) and started training nearly 400 women with disabilities and their families.
-She also works for Afghan Landmine Survivors’ Organization (ALSO), a grassroots organization that supports the rights of disabled people.
+In 2011, Amina created the Empowering Women with Disabilities organisation (EWD) and started training over 4000 women with disabilities and their families.
+She also works for the Afghan Landmine Survivors’ Organisation (ALSO), a grassroots organisation that supports the rights of disabled and disadvantaged people.

 For six years, Amina reached out to other disabled Afghan women and children via the Qahir-e-Qahraman, a radio initiative created to spread her message about the rights and needs of people with disabilities.
 However, due to lack of funding, the radio programme was cut.
 Now Amina continues to work as the project manager for ALSO as well as working directly with other women with disabilities in Afghanistan and other neighbouring countries affected by conflict.

 You can follow Amina on Facebook.